holos-run/holos/doc/md/reference-platform/architecture.md

 ### Namespaces

 Namespaces are security boundaries in the reference platform.
-A given namespace is treated as the same security context across multiple clusters following the [SIG Multicluster Position](https://github.com/kubernetes/community/blob/dd4c8b704ef1c9c3bfd928c6fa9234276d61ad18/sig-multicluster/namespace-sameness-position-statement.md).
+A given namespace is treated as the same security context across multiple clusters following the [SIG Multi-cluster Position](https://github.com/kubernetes/community/blob/dd4c8b704ef1c9c3bfd928c6fa9234276d61ad18/sig-multicluster/namespace-sameness-position-statement.md).

-The namespace sameness principle makes role based access control straightfoward to manage and comprehend.
-For example, granting a developer the ability to create secrets in namespace `example` means the developer has the ability to do so in the secret store in the management cluster and also syncronize the secret to the services they own in the workload clusters.
+The namespace sameness principle makes role based access control straightforward to manage and comprehend.
+For example, granting a developer the ability to create secrets in namespace `example` means the developer has the ability to do so in the secret store in the management cluster and also synchronize the secret to the services they own in the workload clusters.

 ## Data Platform